Phone: (210) 619-4650

 Schertz Elementary Intervention Team

-The Schertz Elementary Intervention Team is made up of 4 teachers and 1 paraprofessional.
+The Schertz Elementary Intervention Team is made up of 4 teachers.
 Our goal is to help struggling students reach their highest potential as learners.
 We work with students in very small groups targeting specific skills to meet their needs.
 Our team is passionate about inspiring students to be the best they can be!

-At Schertz Elementary, we follow the 4 C's of intervention:
+- At Schertz, we follow the 4 C's of intervention:

 All teachers collaborate on how we can meet the needs of ALL students.
 Some students may visit a different teacher's room to receive small group instruction during intervention time.
 This ensures that all RtI minutes are met.